Frequently Asked Questions

 What can I expect during an in-home pet euthanasia appointment?

-Lastly, if you’d like us to coordinate the cremation of your pet, Dr. Carolina will prepare your pet for transport.
+Lastly, if you’d like us to coordinate the cremation of your pet, our team will prepare your pet for transport.
 Cats and small dogs will be placed in a nice basket.
 Large dogs will be gently placed on a stretcher.
 Either way, your pet will be snuggled in a clean blanket.
 Depending on your pet's size, you may be asked to help carry your pet to the car.
 If you’re unable to assist, please let us know at the time of booking.

 Can children be present for in-home euthanasia?